Skip to Content

 Like any home loan, you must meet credit and income eligibility criteria.

-Because the program is designed to help those with low-to-moderate income, USDA loans also include income limits
+Because the program is designed to help those with low-to-moderate incomes, USDA loans also include income limits

-These limits will vary by location and household size but are typically:
+These limits will vary by location and household size, but at this writing are typically:

 • 1-4 member household: $112,450